openintents/shoppinglist/README.md

 ![logo](ShoppingList/src/main/res/drawable-hdpi-v5/ic_launcher_shoppinglist.png)

-Free, open source Android application in 40 languages since 2011.
+Free, ad-free, open source Android application in 40 languages since 2009.

 OI Shopping List is a powerful application which makes it easy to create and manage checklists for your daily shopping.